elinevich/k8s_gataway/readme.md

 ### Route Resources
 Route resources define protocol-specific rules for mapping requests from a Gateway to Kubernetes Services.
 It includes resources like HTTPRoute, TLSRoute, TCPRoute, UDPRoute, GRPCRoute.

 The Gateway API is supported by many projects.
-But in this article I will show, how deploy Kubernetes API Gataway resources, using Contour and Google Kubernetes Engine implementations and integrators.
+But in this article I will show, how to deploy Kubernetes API Gataway resources, using the Contour and the Google Kubernetes Engine implementations and integrators.

 ## Prerequisites
 The following prerequisites must be met before using Gateway API: